betaflight/betaflight.com/docs/wiki/guides/current/GPS-Rescue-v4-5.md

 | FlyHome failure                     | 15s then disarm                                   | 15s, `Do Nothing` for 20s, then disarm          | can't maintain at at least half the set velocity in the direction of home for cumulative 15s. |
 | Landing Phase failure               | 10s then disarm                                   | 10s then disarm                                 | descend rate less than half the set rate for cumulative 10s                                   |

-- 'Do Nothing' centres sticks and hovers to give the user time to reverse the failsafe switch, if used, or in case you just get lucky and signal comes back.
+- 'Do Nothing' centers sticks and hovers to give the user time to reverse the failsafe switch, if used, or in case you just get lucky and signal comes back.

 \*\* In `SANITY_OFF` mode, the craft can be armed with no home fix, but the rescue will fail, and the craft will disarm and crash after 10s of hovering, whenever the pilot attempts to enable a GPS Rescue.